-The Multicultural Heritage Centre has a long history in offering quality School Programs to classes from Kindergarten to Grade 12.
-These programs encompass a wide variety of subjects from pioneer heritage, multiculturalism, agricultural, nature, farm and farm safety.
+The Multicultural Heritage Centre has a long history in offering quality school programs to classes from Kindergarten to Grade 12.
+These programs encompass a wide variety of subjects from pioneer heritage, multiculturalism, agriculture, nature, farm life and farm safety.

 All programs are matched to Alberta Education’s curriculum.
-We take pride in being sensitive to changes in provincial curricula and adapt and create programs as required.
+We take pride in being sensitive to changes in provincial curricula, and aim to adapt and create programs as required.

 Pioneer Family (Soc.
 1.2, 2.2, 3.2, 4.2)

-In our Settler’s Cabin, students will learn what it would have been like to grow up in a family of early homesteaders, and will get a taste of what work, school, and play looked like for children over a hundred years ago.
+In our Settler’s Cabin, students will learn what it would have been like to grow up in a family of early homesteaders.
+They will get a taste of what work, school, and play looked like for children over one hundred years ago.

 Pioneer Field Day (Soc.
 1.2, 2.2, 4.2)

 This program takes place in our Settler’s Cabin, where students will learn what school was like in the time of Alberta’s early pioneers.
 Afterwards, the students will participate in old-fashioned field games as if they were attending a school picnic.

 Harvest Celebration (Soc.
 1.2, 2.2, Sci.
 Topic B1)